What is permanent makeup?

 Technically, permanent cosmetics procedures are considered permanent because the color is implanted into the upper reticular part of the dermal layer of the skin and cannot be washed off.
 However, as with any tattoo, fading will occur over time, requiring periodic maintenance and color refreshers.
 The duration of permanent makeup is individual per person.
 While pigment remains in the dermis, its beauty span may be influenced by several factors.
 Sun exposure and skin care regimens.
 Very natural looking applications are likely to require a touch up before more dramatic ones.
-Any process involving the skin such as facials, peels, or certain medications such as Accutane can adversely effect color integrity.
+Any process involving the skin such as facials, peels, or certain medications such as Accutane can adversely affect color integrity.
 Skin type and after-care are determining factors in achieving lasting results.
 Clients need to follow all instructions carefully to lock in the pigment.
-Touch-ups are recommended every few years as necessary.
+Yearly touch-ups are recommended.

 How safe is it?

 The art of tattooing has been practiced for centuries.
-Pigments used on the face are made of iron oxide and carbon based ingredients.
+Pigments used on the face are made of iron oxide and carbon-based ingredients.
 These compounds are naturally present in the human body.
-Strict sanitation and sterilization procedures are enforced to reduce the possibility of infection or contamination, but you also have the responsibility of keeping the treated area clean while it’s healing.
+Strict sanitation and sterilization procedures are enforced to reduce the possibility of infection or contamination.
+Guests are responsible for keeping the treated area clean and following after care instructions.

 Are there any risks?